alrieckert/lazarus/languages/README.txt

 Quick Start for translators:

-For example finnish translation:
+For example Finnish translation:
 Search for all *.fi.po files.
-They are simple text files, with an easy format.
+They are simple text files with an easy format.
-Edit them with programs like kbabel.
+Edit them with programs like poEdit (www.poedit.net) or KBabel.
+Do not edit them manually.
-Run 'sh localize.sh' to update translations.
+Run 'sh localize.sh' (Linux) or 'localize.bat'(Windows) to update translations.

+Check your translated .po files with PoChecker tool (lazarus/components/pochecker/) and fix all reported errors.

-Send the updated xxx.fi.po files to patch@dommelstein.net.
+Post the updated xxx.fi.po files to bug tracker (http://bugs.freepascal.org).
-Do not send diffs for .po files.
+Do NOT post diffs for .po files.

 Now the background: